yoeHuuui/K-mer-Counting/README.md

 3. In the programe, It will read in the sequence and splice into the k-mer, and then the k-mer will be coded.
 The boolm filter will check that whether the k-mer in the array.
 If the k-mer in boolm filter, The k-mer will be inserted to the hash table, otherwise, the k-mer will be added to bloom filter.
 After processing the whole k-mer, scaning the hash table for printing k-mer that is satisfactory.

+## How to use it
+On Linux or terminal, you just need to run it with three parameter: the path of your input fasta file, the length of k-mer, and the counts of all k-mers in the fasta file that occur at least q times.
+> python kmer_counting.py x.fa 20 40

 ## Analysis the complexity

 ### Time complexity